 Prior to law school, Ashley worked on political campaigns in Washington State and for a national trade association in government affairs.

-- The University of Chicago (J.D. with honors 2018; Recipient, Thomas R. Mulroy Prize for Excellence in Appellate Advocacy and Oral Argument); University of Washington (B.A. in Economics and Political Science 2012)
+- The University of Chicago (J.D. with honors 2018; Recipient, Thomas R. Mulroy Prize for Excellence in Appellate Advocacy and Oral Argument; Articles Editor, The University of Chicago Legal Forum); University of Washington (B.A. in Economics and Political Science 2012)